 Officials said the $3 million penalty is far less than the cost of a full trial, while providing green investment into the environment.

-“It makes more sense to reach a settlement to invest in cleaner environment than to spend money on lengthy litigation arguing about these allegations,” Irick said.
-“Protracted litigation won't accomplish any environmental benefit, no matter how the case turns out."
+"Although Westar has obeyed all environmental laws and regulations, it makes more sense to reach a settlement to invest in a cleaner environment than to spend money on lengthy litigation arguing about these allegations," said Larry Irick, Westar vice president, general counsel and corporate secretary, in the news release.
+"Investments will really do something for the environment, but protracted litigation won't accomplish any environmental benefit no matter how the case turns out."

 Westar said projects scheduled to install new low-nitrogen oxide burners and electrostatic precipitators will go forward as planned.
 Information provided by Westar said a three-year project completed in 2009 cuts sulfur dioxide emissions at Jeffrey by more than 95 percent.

 Stephanie Cole, a representative of the Sierra Club in Kansas, issued a statement indicating the organization was involved in discussions with Westar about the company's air pollution violations.
 Sierra Club endorsed legal action against Westar to compel the utility to reduce emissions at power plants in the state.

 "At this point," she said, "we feel our discussions with Westar have been productive and are moving in the right direction."

 She said the Sierra Club would review the agreement between Westar and federal officials and provide input during the required public comment period.

 "Ultimately, we expected the involvement of the Department of Justice, as well as our involvement in this case, will result in cleaner air and pollution reductions," Cole said.

 The specialized equipment — collectively known as a pulse jet fabric filtration system — will be installed by the end of 2012, in time to meet federal air-quality standards that require such upgrades by 2014.